What Are the Responsibilities of a Property Manager?

 2. Managing Tenants

 One of the other core responsibilities of a property manager is managing tenants.
-Depending on your situation, you may need a property manager to find and screen tenants, manage day-to-day issues, and evict problematic tenants.
+Depending on your situation, you may need a property manager to find and screen residents, manage day-to-day issues, and evict problematic tenants.

-Finding good quality tenants is not an easy task, which is why professional property managers screen their tenants.
+As an owner, finding good quality tenants is not an easy task, which is why professional property managers screen their tenants.
 This screening includes checking prospective tenants’ level of income and creditworthiness as well as verifying their rental and criminal backgrounds.

 Managing tenants may also mean handling leases.
 This duty can entail ensuring the lease agreement contains all the necessary clauses, such as rules on subletting, property alterations, pet rules, maintenance responsibilities, and terms of the lease.

-Property managers also help handle complaints and emergencies.
+Property managers also help handle tenant complaints and emergencies.
 They handle emergency situations, noise complaints, and maintenance requests.

 Another responsibility of a property manager may be to handle tenant move-outs.
 When tenants move out, your manager can help you inspect the property and check for damage that is beyond normal wear and tear.